CatoLynx/Cheetah_Firmware/README.md

 * Browser-based rudimentary SPIFFS file manager
 * WireGuard implementation for easy access to the display from anywhere
 * Experimental TCP-based log output

+## Buffers and formats
+Since this firmware supports many different types of displays, there is a need for multiple different kinds of buffers and formats.

+### Pixel-based displays
+Pixel-based displays use framebuffers.
+Depending on the project configuration, they can use one or two buffers.
+Using two framebuffers allows for double buffering, which reduces image artifacts.
+Also depending on project configuration, the buffer(s) can have one of three formats:

+* 24bpp: RGB color, 8 bits per color, 24 bits per pixel
+* 8bpp: Grayscale, 8 bits per pixel
+* 1bpp: Only on or off, 1 bit per pixel

+### Character-based displays
+Character-based displays use several buffers:

+* The text buffer, which holds the input text as entered by the user
+* The character buffer, which holds an intermediary representation of each character, e.g. a different character set
+* The quirk flags buffer, which holds metadata for each character, such as combining diacritical marks
+* The framebuffer, which holds the raw data that gets sent to the display in whatever format necessary

+### Selection-based displays
+Selection-based displays use the following buffers:

+* The framebuffer, which consists of one byte per display unit (e.g. a split-flap module) and contains that unit's target position
+* A buffer mask, which is used to know which unit addresses are in use

+The buffer mask is used because for selection displays, the firmware only defines the display driver and buffer size, but the actual configuration of the layout and contents of the individual units is done via a JSON file uploaded to SPIFFS.
+Thus, the buffer will usually be larger than required and the controller needs to know which parts of it to use.